Are You Taking Full Advantage of Your Veterans Benefits?

 TRICARE for Life (TFL) is supplemental health insurance for elderly and retired members of all seven of the uniformed services and their families.
 TFL serves as a secondary payer to Medicare.
 In other words, individuals are required to have Medicare Part A and Part B. Medicare Part B covers most durable medical equipment when medically necessary.
 But they typically require enrollees to pay 20% of the cost.
 TFL works to cover Medicare co-payments.
 Thus, TRICARE for Life will pay for the remaining 20% of the cost of durable medical equipment that Medicare does not cover.
 Having said that, it is strongly suggested that one confirm with TRICARE for Life that they will cover the 20% for any DME item prior to purchase.

 TRICARE (as opposed to TRICARE for Life) will pay for durable medical equipment when a doctor has determined the item is medically necessary.
 However, there are certain exceptions.
-For individuals that live in nursing homes, typically the facility will provide the DME as part of their coverage (and therefore TRICARE will not).
+For individuals who live in nursing homes, typically the facility will provide the DME as part of their coverage (and therefore TRICARE will not).
 Items considered to contain features that may be desirable but are not necessary are excluded.
 For example, a walker with rollers and a handbrake might be excluded while a standard walker might be covered.
 Duplicate items are excluded as well, unless they serve as a fail-safe for life support.